 Summary of Key Safeguards for Accounting Firms

-We have assembled a collection of several specific steps that accounting firms are required to take or should take about securing client data.
+We have assembled a collection of several specific steps accounting firms must or should take to secure client data.
 This is not an exhaustive list.
 Depending on the nature of your firm’s services, some may not be a legal requirement—simply good business practices.

-We go into greater detail on some of the IRS and FTC areas of guidance.
+We discuss some of the IRS and FTC guidance areas in greater detail.
 In some cases, we point to standard approaches to safeguarding data.
 We also reference solutions from specific suppliers.

 Anti-virus and anti-malware software